-General Utility Functions of Bank – List of General Functions of Bank
+General Utility Functions of Bank, General Functions of Bank

 General Utility Functions of Bank: Besides the above mentioned agency functions, banks perform many other functions which are of general usefulness to the customers.
 These functions are called general utility functions.
 They are discussed below :

 Bankers are in the business of providing security to the money and valuables of the general public.
 While security of money is taken care of through offering various type of deposit schemes, security of valuables is provided through making secured space available to general public for keeping these valuables.
 These spaces are available in the shape of lockers.
 The lockers are small compartments with dual locking facility built into strong cupboards.

 These cupboards are placed in the bank’s strong room and are fully secure.
 Lockers can neither be opened by the hirer or the bank individually.
 Both must come together and use their respective keys to open the locker.
 To make this facility available to its customers, the bank must provide : i) physical structures to house the lockers, ii) locker cabinets, iii) security arrangements, and iv) record of access to lockers.
 Hiring of lockers is a losing proposition for the banks if seen in isolation as it involves major expenditure on buying the cabinets, for providing a secure place to keep them, and for manning the facility so that the customers are serviced immediately.
 Banks offer this facility as a sop to attract deposits.

 2) Safe Deposit Vaults :